 Patient support: Our dedicated Support Services team are here to help you, your family/whanau and your carers in a number of ways.
 These include answering questions you may have, listening to concerns, sourcing practical help, financial assistance and information on specific diseases and treatments.

 Financial assistance: The suddenness with which these diseases strike can often put enormous financial strain on people.
-To those experiencing difficulties we may be able to offer support including food or petrol vouchers, or help with paying utility bills.
+To those experiencing difficulties we may be able to offer support including food and petrol vouchers.
 Each case is assessed on an individual basis.

 Education and support programmes: LBC run a number of education and support programmes throughout the country which provide a safe environment for people who are going through similar experiences.
 These programmes are open to existing people undergoing treatment as well as survivors.